farwayer/mobx-decorators/README.md

 loading than restored value will be ignored.

 `onLoaded` callback will be called only if value is loaded from storage.
-`onSave` will be called after saving.
+`onSaved` will be called after saving.
 `onInitialized` will be called after loading attempt independent of the result.

 By default values saved as `json`.
 In some cases (`Date` for example) you should